By. DR Miller

 For several years I have participated in three miles walk/run in support of victims of domestic violence with members of the law enforcement community, advocates, treatment providers and other support groups.

-During this annual walk I often think about the Caribbean migrant community.
+During this annual walk I often think about the Caribbean and other connected migrant communities globally.

-Domestic violence tends to mask in the shadows in this community.
+Domestic violence tends to mask in the shadows of these communities.

 This walk comes at a time when some will be focusing on the raking falling leaves, or checking their windows and roofs in anticipation for winter in the northern region.
 And for those in the tropical climate, it is life as usual.